alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 There needs to exist a different kind of memory: a temporal repository which stores sequences of events and links them together in order.
+From there another mechanism extracts concepts and reinforces those that already existed, putting them in relation.

+Dreams are usually influenced by the events we have experienced.
+Maybe they are a by-product of the mechanism that distilles the linear memory into concepts.

 ### Subconscious Relations